mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2021-01-14-book-review-notes-monolith-to-microservices.md

 * Pattern: Static reference data library
 * Pattern: Static reference data service

+{: .box-note}
+Book reference: <br/>
+ **Refactoring Databases** by Scott J. Ambler and Pramod J. <br/>
+ **Designing Data-Intensive Applications** by Martin Kleppmann.

 ## Transactions
+#### Challenges when breaking apart databases:
+* Maintaining referential integrity
+* Latency can increase
+* Activities like reporting more complex

+#### ACID Transactions
+* Atomicity - Changes happens as whole or nothing
+* Consistency - Changes left in a valid, consistent state
+* Isolation - Changes doesn't interfering each other
+* Durability - Changes won't get lost in the event of some system failure

+#### Still ACID, but Lacking Atomicity?
+* We can still use ACID-style transactions when we split databases apart, but ***the scope of these transactions is reduced, as is their usefulness***.
+* When the change involves two different services, means there are two transactions to consider, each of which could work or fail independently of the other - **we have lost guaranteed atomicity of the operation as a whole.**

+#### Two-Phase Commits
+* Two phases - *a voting phase* and *a commit phase*
+* A central coordinator contacts all the workers who are going to be part of the transaction - to lock and commit - *coordinating distributed locks*
+* We lost **ACID's isolation** - the more latency there is between the coordinator and workers to process the response - inconsistency might be wider.
+* Quick way to inject huge amounts of latency into the system - if the scope of locking is large, or the duration of the transaction is large.

+#### Distributed Transactions - Just Say No
+* Options:
+	* Just not split the data apart in the first place - come back to this later.
+	* If you really do need to break the data apart - consider an alternative approach: **sagas**

 ## Sagas

+{: .box-note}
+Reference: <br/>
+	• See Hector Garcia-Molina and Kenneth Salem, **“Sagas,”** in ACM Sigmod Record 16, no. 3 (1987): 249–259

+* Avoids the need for locking resources for long periods of time - we do this by **modeling the steps involved as discrete activities** that can be executed independently
+* Added benefit: forcing us to explicitly model our business process.
+Mo: Choreographed?
+* Long lived transactions (LLT) - break the LLTs into a sequence of transactions each of which can be handled independently.
+* These "sub" transactions will be short lived - the scope and duration of locks is greatly reduced.
+* Break a single business process into a set of calls that will be made to collaborating services as part of a single saga.

+{: .box-warning}
+* **Saga** does not give us atomicity in ACID at the level of saga itself.
+* We have atomicity for each subtransaction inside the LLT.
+* What a saga gives us enough information to reason about which state it's in; its up to us handle the implementation of this.

+#### Saga Failure Modes
+* Two types of recovery:
+	* backward recovery
+	* forward recovery
+* Backward recovery:
+	* Involves reverting the failure and cleaning up afterwards - **a rollback.**
+	* Need to define compensating actions to undo previously committed transactions
+* Forward recovery:
+	* Allows us to pick up from the failure occurred, and keep processing - for this to work, we need to able to retry transactions which implies that the system is persisting enough information to allow this retry take place

+{: .box-note}
+	Depending on the nature of the business process being modeled, we may consider that any failure mode triggers a backward recovery, a forward recovery, or a mix of both.

+##### Saga rollbacks

 # CHAPTER:5 - Growing Pains
 ## More Services, More Pain